-What this means for you, when it comes to Ham radio range is not that you should definitely choose VHF over UHF because VHF is better over longer distances.
+What this means for you, when it comes to Ham radio range, is not that you should definitely choose VHF over UHF because VHF is better over longer distances.
 In fact, to maximize the range of your radio, you need to operate on a frequency that’s appropriate for your location.

-So, if you live in a rural area with lots of open space, you’ll likely get better range with VHF.
+So, if you live in a rural area with lots of open space, you’ll likely get a better range with VHF.
 In an urban area, however, your range will generally be better if you opt for UHF instead.

 The height of an antenna has a major impact on the amount of range that you can get with your Ham radio.
-This is especially true at frequencies above 2MHz, as anything above this frequency works on line of sight transmission and can’t bend around the curvature of the Earth.
+This is especially true at frequencies above 2MHz, as anything above this frequency, works on line-of-sight transmission and can’t bend around the curvature of the Earth.

 Therefore, your maximum communication range with a Ham radio is the distance to the horizon line based on your antenna height.